-- Delayed separation, haemolysis, and use of incorrect tubes or misuse of Vacutainer tubes leads to falsely high potassium levels. - Potassium values are often lower in fit young adults. - Bicarbonate values are lower in children. - Urea value is much affected by hydration state and protein intake.
+- Delayed separation, haemolysis, and use of incorrect tubes or misuse of Vacutainer tubes leads to falsely high potassium levels. - Urea value is much affected by hydration state and protein intake.
 It is higher in the elderly. - Creatinine is related to muscle mass and tends to be lower in children and the elderly and higher in males than in females.
-It also affected by recent meat intake. - Assay of serum osmolality +/- urine osmolality is important in acute renal failure, hyperglycaemic diabetic states and hyponatraemic states. - Chloride and Bicarbonate should be requested in assessment of acidosis/alkalosis and when chloride rich fluids are given IV over many days. - EGFR calculated using the MDRD formula in adults.
+It also affected by recent meat intake. - Assay of serum osmolality +/- urine osmolality is important in acute renal failure, hyperglycaemic diabetic states and hyponatraemic states. - Chloride and Bicarbonate should be requested in assessment of acidosis/alkalosis and when chloride rich fluids are given IV over many days. - eGFR calculated using the CKD-EPI formula in adults.